 As of the 8.3 update, there are two ways of interacting with MS Excel - Microsoft Native and Generic.
 Navigate to the menu "Settings" → "Microsoft activities" to choose a method.

 Microsoft Native uses standard Microsoft methods to interact with the Excel application.
-It requires Excel to be installed on the machine and provides higher efficiency and stability with different types of files.
+It requires Excel to be installed on your computer and extends the capabilities of interacting with all Excel functionalities.

-Generic does not require Excel to be installed, but it may be less efficient and stable.
+Generic does not require Excel to be installed and may have some Excel functionalities limitations.

 Set a value: enables you to write the desired path directly.
 Clicking the 'Pick' button allows you to manually choose the path.